-Back up SQL Server databases on Azure VMs
+About SQL Server Backup in Azure VMs

 SQL Server databases are critical workloads that require a low recovery point objective (RPO) and long-term retention.
-You can backup SQL Server databases running on Azure VMs using Azure Backup.
+You can back up SQL Server databases running on Azure VMs using Azure Backup.

 Before you start

-Before you start, verify the following:
+Before you start, verify the below:

 - Make sure you have a SQL Server instance running in Azure.
 You can quickly create a SQL Server instance in the marketplace.

-- Review scenario support.
+- Review the feature consideration and scenario support.

 - Review common questions about this scenario.